iterorganization/imas-python/docs/source/metadata.rst

 1. Directly query the coordinate attribute on the metadata:
     :code:`<quantity>.metadata.coordinate2` gives you the coordinate information
     for the second dimension of the quantity.
-2. Use the :py:attr:`IDSMetadata.coordinates` attribute:
+2. Use the :py:attr:`~imaspy.ids_metadata.IDSMetadata.coordinates` attribute:
     :code:`<quantity>.metadata.coordinates` is a tuple containing all coordinate information for the quantity.